Chinese Zodiac Facts - Frequently Asked Questions

 Like a captivating scent, attraction is complex and indefinable.
 What attracts us to someone can, on the contrary, repel our neighbor.
 Each Chinese zodiac sign possesses specific qualities which, if they can't be universally recognized, can, however, assure him a certain success in his amorous conquests.

-The Snake for his powerful, erotic and secret charm (in Chinese culture, to say of a woman that she is beautiful like a snake is a noticeable compliment), despite her tendency to obsessive jealousy,
+- The Snake for his powerful, erotic and secret charm (in Chinese culture, to say of a woman that she is beautiful like a snake is a noticeable compliment), despite his tendency to obsessive jealousy,

 9. Who is the most powerful Chinese zodiac sign?

-The Ox is the second most powerful zodiac animal.
+- The Ox (Buffalo) is the second most powerful zodiac animal.
 According to the Chinese horoscope, it is said of the Ox that he can face two Tigers successfully,

 10. Who is the most intelligent Chinese zodiac sign?

-The Goat has an artistic intelligence but also a political one.
+- The Goat (Sheep) has an artistic intelligence but also a political one.

 11. Who is the unluckiest Chinese zodiac sign?